-It was proposed at the May 19th Assembly work session for a Working Group (WG) to be established that could design a funding framework for pending CARES Act funds.
-The framework would be presented to the Assembly for modification or approval as appropriate and would include criteria for local applicants to qualify for CARES grants.
-All distribution of funds will continue to be ultimately approved by the Assembly.
+It was proposed at the May 19th Assembly work session that a Working Group (WG) be established to design a framework for CARES Act funds.
+The framework would be presented to the Assembly for modification and approval as appropriate and would include criteria for local applicants to qualify for CARES grants.
+In order to ensure that funds can be distributed where they are needed as efficiently as possible, supplemental appropriations for all categories are being presented now.
+It is important to note that there is still much work to be done on developing the plan, especially on funding new programs, but finalizing how much funding is being allocated to each category will weigh into the program design.
+As the programs are further developed, the WG will keep the Assembly informed of progress and developments.